MareksKing/code_rocket_java_basics/README.md

-this a read me file
+This is a read me file for introduction